 - Encourage multiple storefront bays with direct connections to the sidewalk where active or commercial ground floor uses are required.

 - Require windows and window treatments on buildings that allow clear views into and out of the building.

 - Ensure that buildings incorporate design elements that eliminate long stretches of blank, inactive exterior walls through provision of windows, multiple entrance doors, green walls, and architectural details.

 - Integrate components in building designs that offer seasonal protection to pedestrians, such as awnings and canopies, to encourage pedestrian activity along the street.

 - Consider the arrangement of buildings within a site to minimize the generation of wind currents at ground level.

 - Encourage building placement that where possible enables solar access and allows light and air into the site and surround properties and supports energy efficient lighting.

 - Coordinate site designs and public right-of-way improvements to provide adequate sidewalk space for pedestrian movement, curb extensions, street trees, street lighting, landscaping, street furniture, sidewalk cafes, and other elements of active pedestrian areas.

 - Coordinate with Metro Transit to ensure that the design of new buildings supports transit operations.

 - Implement and expand regulations and incentives that promote bicycling, such as the provision of secured storage for bikes near building entrances, storage lockers, and changing and shower facilities.

-- Eliminate the requirement for off-street parking minimums throughout the city, acknowledging that demond for parking will still result in the supply being built, and re-evaluate established parking maximums to better align with City goals.
+- Eliminate the requirement for off-street parking minimums throughout the city, acknowledging that demand for parking will still result in new supply being built, and re-evaluate established parking maximums to better align with City goals.

 - Discourage access to and egress from parking ramps off major corridors, instead encouraging access at mid-block locations and at right angles to minimize disruptions to pedestrian flow at the street level.

 - Require above-grade parking structures to be designed with active uses along the street walls and with sufficient clearance and floor grades on all levels to allow adaptive reuse in the future.